uiuc-focal-lab/syncode/README.md

 - `dataset` (str, optional): Dataset.
 Defaults to "input". "input" indicates that the user can provide input via CLI or by passing in a prompt as a string.

 - `num_few_shot` (int, optional): Number of examples for few-shot prompting.
 Defaults to 0.

-- `chat_mode` (bool, optional): True if using a Chat/Instruct LLM.
-False otherwise.
-Defaults to False.

 - `dev_mode` (bool, optional): Development mode where we do not fail silently with parser errors.
 Defaults to False.